Around the Gysin triangle I

-The commutativity of square (1) corresponds to a refined projection formula.
+The commutativity of square (1) corresponds to a \emph{refined projection formula}.
 The word refined is inspired by the terminology ``refined Gysin morphism'' of Fulton in \cite{Ful}.
-By contrast, the commutativity of square (2) is concerned with higher Chow groups ans is a phenomena of mixed motives.
+By contrast, the commutativity of square (2) involves motivic cohomology rather than Chow groups.

-\begin{rem} Using properties (Exc) and (Add) of proposition \ref{properties_motx}, one can see easily that the study of the morphism $(f,g)_!$ can be reduced to the case where $Z$ and $T$ are integral. \end{rem}